tomstanier/MyRepository/pages/about.md

 ---
 ## **My Background**

 Since you clicked here, I guess you're interested in learning more about me.
 My name is Thomas, I'm 19 years old and I am currently a second-year Media, Journalism and Publishing student at Oxford Brookes University.
 Since a very young age I have been captivated by the world of design and its many intricacies.
-Having grown up in the countryside, despite its beauty, I often preferred to stay indoors, discovering I was more introverted than extroverted, making me spend more time on the computer.
+Having grown up in the countryside (pictured above) despite its beauty, I often preferred to stay indoors, discovering I was more introverted than extroverted, making me spend more time on the computer.

 ## **My Interest**